 Q: Do participating preschool providers have to be located within an eligible school district?
 A: Not necessarily.
-The First Steps 4K Expansion Program is designed to expand service to eligible children.
+The First Steps 4K Program is designed to expand service to eligible children.
 Students meeting all three forms of eligibility (age, income and geography) may attend any approved program — even if the provider of choice is not located within the school district or county in which they reside.

 Q: Which providers are eligible to participate?
 A: First Steps 4K is open to DSS-regulated (licensed, approved or registered) private for-profit, private non-profit, faith-based and Head Start providers willing to serve eligible children.
 Providers seek initial eligibility from South Carolina First Steps — a process that includes an application/site visit.
 Approved providers receive funding based on the number of eligible students they actually enroll and are subject to ongoing monitoring and technical assistance from SC First Steps.

 Q: May providers charge tuition and fees above and beyond the fees they receive from the state?
 A: No, not for the school day itself.
 Tuition and fees may be charged for extended hours and wrap-around care.

 Q: What is the length of the required instructional program?
 A: Approved 4K classrooms offer a 6.5 hour school day, 180 days per year.

 Q: Is a specific curriculum required?
 A: Yes.
 Providers are required to utilize an approved, research-based curriculum aligned with South Carolina standards.
 Information on approved curricula is located in the First Steps 4K Guidelines.